gray-adeyi/pypaystack2/docs/tutorials/tutorial1.md

 ```

 ???+ note
-All API wrappers are available in `pypaystack2.api`. e.g. `from pypaystack2.api import Split, Transaction`
+All API wrappers are available on `pypaystack`. as attributes e.g. `paystack.transactions` for the Transactions API

 Now if you run the script again.